2hdddg/fex.nvim/README.md

 # fex.nvim
-Neovim file explorer based on Emacs dired plugin, very similair to netrw.
+Neovim file explorer based on ideas from Emacs dired plugin and Vims very own netrw.

+Basic idea is that listed files and directories should behave like read only vim buffer.

-Files and directories are displayed by ls command and parsed through ls dired support in a standard vim buffer which makes it easy to navigate and copy stuff.
+Files and directories are displayed by ls command and parsed through ls dired support.

 Install with plug:
   Plug '2hdddg/fex.nvim'

-Setup is currently optional and only provides option to set parameters to ls command
+Setup is currently optional and only provides option to set parameters to ls command.

 require("fex").setup({ls = "-al"})